horance-liu/cut/README.md

 # Mangellan: A Simple xUnit Test Framework in Modern C++11

-[Magellan](http://gitlab.com/horance/magellan) is a simple, scalale xUnit Test Framework in Modern C++11.
-It's inspiration comes from the famous testing framework JUnit in Java community.
+[Magellan](http://gitlab.com/horance/magellan) is a simple xUnit Test Framework in Modern C++11.
+It's inspiration comes from JUnit, which is the famous xUnit testing framework in Java community.

 Supported Platform:
 * [MAC OS X] supported